Import of hydrogen

 Europe’s Hydrogen Hub

-It is estimated that the amount of hydrogen passing through Rotterdam in 2050 could rise to 20 million tons.
-Besides for local consumption in Rotterdam and the Netherlands, the majority is intended for use in neighboring countries, in particular Germany.
-In this way Rotterdam will continue to be the largest energy port for Germany as well as the Netherlands.
+It is estimated that the amount of hydrogen passing through Rotterdam in 2050 could rise to 20 million tonnes.
+Besides for local consumption in Rotterdam and the Netherlands, the majority is intended for use in neighbouring countries, in particular Germany.

 Transport of hydrogen

+Research by various experts shows that once hydrogen is loaded onto a vessel, transport distance has little impact on the final costs.
 The majority of transport costs are mainly related to making hydrogen suitable for transport.
-Unlike, for example, oil that is liquid at ‘normal’ temperatures, hydrogen has to either be cooled down considerably (to -253 degrees Celsius) to make it liquid, or alternatively ‘packed’ (and unpacked) hydrogen into another molecule, such as ammonia (NH3), methanol or a Liquid Organic Hydrogen Carrier (LOHC).
-That process requires energy and thus increases the cost of Hydrogen.
+Unlike oil, for example, which is liquid at ‘normal’ temperatures, hydrogen must either be cooled significantly (to -253 degrees Celsius) to become liquid, or ‘packed’ (and unpacked) into another molecule, such as ammonia (NH3), methanol or a Liquid Organic Hydrogen Carrier (LOHC).
+This process requires energy, thus increasing the cost of hydrogen.

 Import terminals for hydrogen

 In order to facilitate imports, various parties in Rotterdam are looking at the development of import terminals.
-At the moment, several types of hydrogen carriers can already be handled in Rotterdam.
+Currently, several types of hydrogen carriers can be handled in Rotterdam.
 It is expected that the terminal capacity for (green) hydrogen will be increased in the coming years.